 The fun isn’t so cheap at 25 euros for a round trip.
 But it’s definitely worth it.
 Very important: don’t forget your camera, the train even runs a little slower in some places.

 Our tip: from Sóller, continue by street tram to Port de Sóller.
 If you’re already in the area, you should definitely see the little port town.

 You can also kill two birds with one stone and visit all the great mountain villages in the area in one day.
 You can do this with a guided day tour with the Red Lightning from Palma.
 Besides Sóller and Port de Sóller, you’ll also visit Valldemossa and Deía.

 General tips on sightseeing in Mallorca

-Before I jump in, I have a few general tips for visiting the highlights in Mallorca.
+Before you start with your Mallorca sightseeing tour, we have a few general tips for visiting the highlights in Mallorca.